Identity Providers (IdPs): What They Are and Why You Need One

 4 B2C Problems Identity Providers Can Solve

 Adding customers to your IT mix enhances risks.
 But if you're in a B2C environment, you may have no choice.
-An identify provider could help.
+An identity provider could help.

 Common B2C problems IdPs can solve include: